buddyjohnson86/courseEnrollmentApplication/README.md

 - The response object is: SemesterResponse

 ### Response Objects
--The IdResponse object has the following fields:
+- The IdResponse object has the following fields:
 ```
 isSuccess - success status of corresponding request
 errorMessage - message detailing error, if applicable